wkm/firethorn/README.md

 ### Administration

-Finally, as a service there are a few configurable things:
+Finally, as a service there are a few configurable settings:

 ```json
 {